PhoenixPhantom/nixos-cosmic/readme.md

 # NixOS COSMIC

-Nix package set and NixOS module for using COSMIC.
-It is mainly a repository for testing COSMIC as it is developed.
+This is a nix package set and NixOS module for using System76's COSMIC desktop environment.

-Dedicated development matrix room: <https://matrix.to/#/#cosmic:nixos.org>
+The repository aims to provide around weekly updates for the environment which differs from the update cadence of NixOS unstable (update only on a new release).

 ## Usage